vadimtimakin/2nd-place-solution-Digital-Peter/README.md

 `$ git clone https://github.com/t0efL/Digital-Peter.git`

+All the files containing code and hyperparameters from the original training.
+One thing you might want to change is working directory - the folder where the logs and the weights saved will be saved.
+You can do it in hparams.py.

 ## Training
 We've used 3 different models for the final ensemble.
 So we have three different trainings.
 To run each of them use the following commands: